 UTRGV complies with Texas law in recognizing Protective Orders through the Crime Victims' Compensation Act.
 A Protective Order is a civil court order, a violation of which can be a crime, which is issued to protect a person from continuing acts of family violence or stalking.
 It will direct the abuser to stay a certain distance (usually 200-500 feet) away from the protected person's home, school, or place of employment, prohibit the abuser from committing conduct that would harass or alarm the protected person, and prohibit the abuser from committing further acts of violence or stalking against the protected person.
-A victim must apply for a Protective Order through the court system; UTRGV Victim's Services will assist the victim with starting this process.
-Detailed information about how to apply for a protective order is provided to the victim on the OIED website.
-If a student of employee has a Protective Order, UTRGV strongly encourages they provide a copy of the Protective Order to the UTRGV PD who can assist in enforcing the order if necessary.
-UTRGV may issue an institutional no contact order to the UTRGV PD who can assist in enforcing the complainant or respondent.
+A victim must apply for a Protective Order through the court system; UTRGV Victim's Services (UTRGV Police Department) will assist the victim with starting this process.
+Detailed information about how to apply for a protective order is provided to the victim on the OIED website www.utrgv.edu/equity/know/protective-orders.
+If a student or employee has a Protective Order, UTRGV strongly encourages them to provide a copy of the Protective Order to the UTRGV PD who can assist in enforcing the order if necessary.
+UTRGV may issue an institutional no contact order if deemed appropriate or at the request of the complainant or respondent.
 If UTRGV receives a report that such an institutional no contact order has been violated, it will initiate disciplinary proceedings appropriate to the status of the respondent (student, employee, etc.) and will impose appropriate sanctions if the respondent is found responsible for violating the no contact order.